cljnilsson/CaH/README.md

 ### How to run
 * Install the latest stable version of Node.js
 * navigate to the project folder with your command line tool of choice (I use git bash)
+* Install typescript globally if you intend to change the source code.
+Skiip this step if you just want to run the site without edits.
 * type "npm install" to get all dependencies
 * type "npm start" to run the project
 * Go to localhost:3001 in your web browser to check the site